 ACCRA, Ghana – A U.S. Peace Corps volunteer in Ghana stabbed an alleged robber, who subsequently died, police said Monday.

 Two U.S. Peace Corps volunteers, who said they were robbed and used a knife in self-defense, were questioned by police and later released, regional police commander Kofi Addae Akyampong said.
-The volunteers told police they were attacked late Friday night about 100 meters (330 feet) from their home in the northwestern town of Wa, he said.
+The volunteers told police they were attacked late Friday night about 330 feet from their home in the northwestern town of Wa, he said.

 "They said two men attacked them.
 During the struggle (one of the volunteers) used a knife to defend himself, then the attackers ran away," Akyampong said.
 He said the man who was stabbed subsequently died, and his body was found in Wa early Saturday morning.